Rethinking CPI, Food Prices, and Living Standards in Iran

 A few weeks ago, in this blog and in opinion pieces (here, here and here), I argued that during the three decades since the end of the war with Iraq (1988), Iran’s economic growth exceeded that of Turkey, such that by 2012, when US sanctions intensified, living standards in the two countries were very similar.
 My analysis, which surprised some and angered others, is because of the particular data I used to measure GDP per capita (which I also refer to as the living standard).
 GDP comparison is not rocket science but most journalists (and even many economists) often get it wrong.
 So, in this post I try to explain why it is important that we use data specifically intended for such comparisons.

-The gold standard to measure change in household welfare in Iran
+The gold standard for measuring change in household welfare in Iran